aesthetic-suite/framework/docs/system/config.md

 All configuration settings that require a unit based value (`px`, `pt`, `sp`, etc) must be defined using a unitless number.
-During the compilation phase, this unitless value will be calculated according to the platform and target, and output with the required unit suffix.
+During the compilation phase, this unitless value will be calculated according to the platform target, and output with the required unit suffix.

 When configuring, assume a unit based on the following table.